Patient's Query

 Hi doctor,

-I am a 34 year old man.
+I am a 34-year-old man.
 My weight is 306 pounds, but I am pretty active despite my weight.
 I am neither easily fatigued from being active nor do I ever feel breathless other than normal.
 There is no history of peripheral artery disease in my family or coronary artery disease and to my knowledge; there has been no heart attack in my family or episodes of sudden cardiac death.
 I am a non-smoker and I do not drink alcohol.

-My concern is that I suffer regularly with aches and pains in my legs, soles of feet, arms, shoulders and my chest.
-I do suffer costochondritis.
+My concern is that I suffer regularly with aches and pains in my legs, soles of feet, arms, shoulders, and chest.
+I do suffer from costochondritis.
 The pain is never severe; it is more of a dull ache or a pulling sensation.
 If I had to rate the pain out of 10, I would say the discomfort is not more than 1 or 2 and maybe 3 at the worst.
-I feel that I have severe health anxiety and I do regularly check my pulse, blood oxygen and blood pressure.
-I have had numerous ECGs and of which, I will attach three for your reference.
-I have also had a coronary calcium score before 5 years, which was zero.
-I have had every blood test, including cardiac enzymes a number of times and my blood work is always normal except for borderline low testosterone.
-My cholesterol also in borderline and I am managing it through diet.
+I feel that I have severe health anxiety and I regularly check my pulse, blood oxygen, and blood pressure.

 Initially, I had chest pain before six years.
 I had a consultation with my GP and he organized a coronary calcium score due to a dramatically elevated cholesterol level.
 CCS was normal and I began a treatment of Atorvastatin.
 There was no further issue for the next three years.
-Then, when I was involved in moving a disabled person from a high rise apartment and was lugging furniture and other household items up and down five flights of stairs, I felt unwell, chest discomfort and pain in the arms.
-Also, I felt dizzy and fast pulse.
-I attended A and E promptly and they performed an ECG.
-But, it showed nothing and cardiac enzymes were also normal.
-The only thing there was an inverted T-wave, which the cardiologist was not concerned with as it was only in one lead.
+Then, when I was involved in moving a disabled person from a high-rise apartment and was lugging furniture and other household items up and down five flights of stairs, I felt unwell, with chest discomfort, and pain in my arms.

-Two years ago, I attended A and E again with chest pain.
-Another ECG was performed along with a chest x-ray and all of which were normal.
-I was kept in overnight for routine observation and in the morning I was visited by a cardiologist.
-He felt that the issue was muscular and not cardiac in origin and I was subsequently sent home.
-Before 10 months, I attended my GP surgery to discuss my past and was told that it was a likely anxiety disorder.
 To settle my mind, I asked my GP to perform an ECG and the machine autogenerated a diagnosis of possible peri-infarction age undetermined.
 This subsequently triggered a panic episode.
-My GP checked it and said if I had been presented this ECG without the autogenerated diagnosis then he would say it was a perfectly normal ECG.
+My GP checked it and said if I had been presented with this ECG without the autogenerated diagnosis then he would say it was a perfectly normal ECG.
 As I asked for a second opinion, he sent my diagnosis to a cardiologist.
 The reply sent was I find it highly unlikely that this gentleman has ever had an MI.
-However, if he is still concerned, then consider a referral for stress echocardiogram.
+However, if he is still concerned, then consider a referral for a stress echocardiogram.

-I opted for the stress echo.
-When I met with the consultant cardiologist, he told me that it was not anything to worry about as everything appeared normal and was basically an anxiety based.
-He advised no further tests necessary and discharged me as healthy with a diagnosis of GAD.
-Before three months, I attended A and E with chest pain and discomfort following a stressful day.
 Another ECG was taken and everything was normal apart from Q waves in lead 3.
-A and E consultant examined ECG and reported no change from earlier ECGs.
+A and E consultant examined the ECG and reported no change from earlier ECGs.
 A month later, I had an ambulance call out to the home address.
 Two ECGs were taken in one hour difference.
-The first again showed inferior infarction, age undetermined and QRS duration (corrected) 491 ms. Ambulance crew said it is fine and otherwise a normal ECG.
-All other observations are normal with oxygen 99% and somewhat high BP.
+The first again showed inferior infarction, age undetermined, and QRS duration (corrected) 491 ms. The ambulance crew said it was fine and otherwise a normal ECG.
+All other observations are normal with oxygen at 99 percent and somewhat high BP.
 It was likely anxiety again.
 The second ECG showed a normal QRS duration and no other issues.
-I was advised to see GP for anxiety medicines
+I was advised to see my GP for anxiety medicines

-I visited my GP last month.
-He repeated ECG again and it was normal.
-He gave me Sertraline and said based on my entire history that it is definitely not a cardiac chest pain.
-From last month, I started a new job at the hospital.
-Due to shoulder pain and leg pain, I attended A and E and an ECG was performed allegedly and it did not show any of the previous Q waves from earlier ECG's and appeared completely normal.
-The cardiac enzymes were taken and were reported normal.
-The final diagnosis was anxiety.
-Yet, again, I attended A and E in the last month as my fitbit showed that my pulse was elevated to 159.
+Yet, again, I attended A and E in the last month as my Fitbit showed that my pulse was elevated to 159.
 When I rushed to A and E, my pulse was 144.
-On arrival at A and E, I had my BP taken 154/94 mmHg.
-My spo2 was 100% and pulse was 114.
-Another ECG was performed and the nurse informed me that everything normal except QTC.
+On arrival at A and E, I had my BP taken at 154/94 mmHg.
+My spo2 was 100 percent and my pulse was 114.
+Another ECG was performed and the nurse informed me that everything was normal except QTC.
 So, I was asked to repeat an ECG by the consultant there.
 The second one was reported to be normal.
-In the meantime, I had panicked and checked on the internet regarding QTc durations and learnt about sudden cardiac death due to the long QTc syndrome.
-The nurse very bluntly told me that it was very highly unlikely to happen to me as I had no other symptom.
+In the meantime, I panicked and checked on the internet regarding QTc durations and learned about sudden cardiac death due to the long QTc syndrome.
+The nurse very bluntly told me that it was very highly unlikely to happen to me as I had no other symptoms.
 Again, I was just diagnosed with anxiety.

-I have still been getting the pain in the back of my leg, around the sole of my foot, shoulder and a very slight ache in my jaw.
+I have still been getting the pain in the back of my leg, around the sole of my foot, and shoulder, and a very slight ache in my jaw.
 Also, I feel some chest pain, but I relate this to my costochondritis.
 Please be aware that all the pain mentioned above is the same that I have presented with for a number of weeks or months and have attended A and E. Is it true that all this can be due to anxiety?
 Should I worry about QTc?
 Does my ECG look like I have ever had a heart attack?
 What could be causing the other pains?
-Sometimes, while taking a rest, my fitbit reports my pulse to be as low as 54 and when walking my pulse tends to be around 114 to 120 bpm.
-When it is around 120, I can feel my heart beat.
+Sometimes, while taking a rest, my Fitbit reports my pulse to be as low as 54 and when walking my pulse tends to be around 114 to 120 bpm.
+When it is around 120, I can feel my heartbeat.

 Hi,